 The temporomandibular joint (TMJ) is a crucial joint that connects your jawbone to your skull.
 This joint allows you to open your mouth to talk, chew, yawn, and make other essential movements.
-When your TMJ function is compromised, you are said to be suffering from a temporomandibular joint disorder (TMD).
-TMD may lead to jaw pain, locked jaw syndrome, facial pain, and difficulties while chewing.
+When your TMJ function is compromised, you suffer from a temporomandibular joint disorder (TMD).
+TMD may lead to jaw pain, locked jaw syndrome, facial pain, and chewing difficulties.

 Causes and Symptoms of Temporomandibular Joint Disorders